xcarol/moviescout/README.md

 [![Codacy Badge](https://app.codacy.com/project/badge/Grade/7487a433b43b4c8781d753122b470d5b)](https://app.codacy.com/gh/xcarol/moviescout/dashboard)

 Movie Scout is a movie and series tracker based on TMDB.
-Discover where your favorite titles are streaming and keep your personal watchlist up to date.
+It focuses on _What I want to watch now_ instead of _Look what I have for you to watch_ apps.

 **Key Features:**